cborder42/PostAPCSProject/IslandGame.md

 - [ ] Anticipated file structure (i.e. what classes will you write, where will the `main` method exist?
 Show me that you have thought enough about this problem or project to begin to recognize some of the complexity you will need to account for.

-*A Main.java, Island.java and Player.java*
+*A Main.java, Island.java and Player.java* Island.java will have the most code, as all the methods will be written here.
+The Main.java will have the player objects and it will run the methods as well.
+In Player.java we will keep track of the resources of each player, it will also keep track of attributes of the player, such as their name.

 - [ ] New Java - your proposal/project must require you to utilize some new code structures.
 This could include learning how to read/write files into a JAVA program, rudimentary graphics, or some utilize some other `class` for your project.
 - [ ] Division of labor:  who will do what in this project?
 Is there enough required to justify the time and number of people?
 This will be the sole task which you will be engaged in during class time, but there is minimal expectation for work outside of class (unless you are not meeting your goals).